NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP2/How-does-it-work.page.md

 ### Make a booking

-Making a booking for this Application follows the {{pagelink:core-standardpattern, text:standard pattern for BaRS operations}}.
+Making a booking for this Application follows the {{pagelink:core-standardpattern-1.1.3, text:standard pattern for BaRS operations}}.

 The message definition that defines this payload for this Application is: {{link:https://fhir.nhs.uk/MessageDefinition/bars-message-servicerequest-request-referral}}